delton137/delton137.github.io/_posts/2017-09-17-DIY-drug-discovery-using-machine-learning-to-predict-solubility.md

 * **synthesizability** - the molecule most be synthesizable.
 For instance molecules with more than three carbon rings or allenes (C=C=C) are exceedingly difficult to synthesize.

-These basic physical constraints limit the chemical space significantly, especially if one is interested in .
+These basic physical constraints reduce the size of the chemical space significantly.
 For instance the authors of GBD note "The vast majority of fused small ring systems are high strained and reactive.
 96.7% of molecules with carbon are removed by this constraint.
 However, even after applying 29 filters, the GBD database still contains 10^11 molecules.
 This is a large number, but tractable in the sense that it could be stored on the very latest computer hardware. (storing the database in SMILES format would consume about 63 terabytes.
 The entire database is not available for public consumption, only a subset of 50 million compounds is downloadable).
 Keep in mind that this number was obtained after applying many constraints - the number of organic molecules of drug like size with normal atoms (CNOH + halogens) and up to 4 rings has been estimated to be around 10^60!

 Apart from whether a molecule can physically exist and be synthesized, there are further constraints when it comes to making a drug: